DetailsA limited edition print by artist and illustrator Jonny Hannah

 - Jonny Hannah

 Artist and Illustrator, Jonny Hannah lives and works on the South Coast of England and many of his creations take imagery and atmosphere from the seaside - marine adventurers, tatoo parlours, seaside stalls as well as from his passion for jazz.
 Jonny's work as an illustrator appears regularly in The Daily Telegraph and New York Times, as an artist and author he is published by Walker and Candlewick presses.
 Born & bred in Dunfermline, Jonny Hannah studied illustration at Liverpool Art School and then the Royal College of Art.
 He is Head of Illustration at Southampton and runs Cakes and Ale Press working in a variety of press media including linocut and screen print.
-Recently Jonny has taken to the odd one-off project by painting on found objects - some with their own significance such as retired guitars......
+He recently exhibited at the Yorkshire Sculpture Park with his extensive solo show "Dartktown".

 - Limited Edition Artist's Prints

 What is a Limited Edition Artist Print?